PrajktaAhirrao/PrajktaAhirrao/README.md

 ---

-## 🚀 About Me
+## About Me

-- 🎓 Engineering student in **Artificial Intelligence & Data Science**
+- I am an engineering student specializing in **Artificial Intelligence and Data Science**.
-- 🌱 Currently improving my skills in **Java + DSA + Projects**
+- Currently enhancing my skills in **Java, Data Structures & Algorithms, and project development**.
-- 💡 Interested in **AI, Machine Learning, and Blockchain**
+- I have a keen interest in **Artificial Intelligence, Machine Learning, and Blockchain technologies**.
-- ⚡ Love to build projects, solve problems, and share knowledge
+- I enjoy building projects, solving real-world problems, and sharing knowledge with others.

 ---

 ## 🛠️ Languages & Tools
 <p>